 LASER CUTTING BASICS

-Laser cutting is one of the most commonly used processes throughout various industries because it allows for clean precision cuts in the most popular metals used for manufacturing such as carbon steel, stainless steel, aluminum, brass, and various other materials.
+Laser cutting is one of the most commonly used processes throughout various industries.
+This is because laser cutters allow for clean precision cuts in the most popular metals used for manufacturing such as carbon steel, stainless steel, aluminum, brass, and various other materials.

-TYPES OF LASER CUTTING SYSTEMS
+THE MOST COMMON TYPES OF LASER CUTTING SYSTEMS

 WALKUP COMPANY KNOWS LASER CUTTING

 Walkup Company has been providing precision laser cutting services in Houston and Gulf Coast area since 1994.
 We are capable of laser cutting Carbon, Stainless, or Aluminum up to 3/4″ in thickness using Fiber and CO₂ technology.
 We are one of the most qualified laser cutting companies in the Houston area and have 3 quality and reliable lasers to handle your projects.
 Contact our team today to discuss your next custom laser cutting project or if you are interested in learning more about the benefits of laser cutting when compared to waterjet cutting or plasma cutting.
 Feel free to follow us on LinkedIn to stay updated with the latest trends.